MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ### Filters

 Filters are provided to help you focus on different aspects of your supply chain.
-Selecting **Filters** in the top right of the command bar brings up a sidebar containing options to filter by.
-Filters are currently provided for facility type and vendor visibility.
-By default, vendor visibility is set to show all uploaded vendors regardless of tier.
+If you select **Filters** in the upper right of the command bar, a sidebar appears and shows filtering options.
+You can currently filter by facility type and vendor visibility.
+By default, the vendor visibility filter is set to show all uploaded vendors, regardless of tier.

 ### List

-Selecting **List** in the top left of the command bar brings up a sidebar on the left side of the map that will initially contain a list of sites ranked from highest to lowest risk.
-Sites can be reordered based on risk score and alphabetically by site name.
-Selecting a specific site on the supply chain map will bring up information related to that site such as risk details and order information.
+If you select **List** in the upper left of the command bar, a sidebar appears on the left side of the map and shows a list of sites.
+Initially, the sites are ranked from highest risk to lowest risk.
+However, you can reorder them by risk score or site name.
+If you select a specific site on the supply chain map, information that is related to that site appears, such as risk details and order information.